dprice80/queryfs/README.md

 Sub01 | sub2id1 | sub2id2
 Sub01 | sub3id1 | sub3id2

-So that the filesystem is laid out as follows:
+So that the filesystem is laid out as follows (see example_filesystem in repository root):

-    root/
+    example_filesystem/

         studyids.csv